high noon seltzer

 Shop Now

 This, much like its tequila counterpart, is delicious.
-It’s a negligible difference between first and second place, but I simply believe grapefruit pairs better with tequila than vodka.
+There's only a slight difference between first and second place, but I want grapefruit with tequila more than I want a vodka soda with grapefruit.

-Overall, I find vodka to be stupid.
-It seems like the only spirit where its own natural flavor is discouraged.
-With whiskey, for example, the complex flavors are celebrated.
-With vodka, you have luxury brands bragging about how little their vodka tastes like vodka.
-So dumb.
+Overall, I find vodka stupid.
+It seems to be the only spirit with natural flavors that are discouraged.
+Whiskey, for example, often has its complex flavors celebrated.
+With vodka, luxury brands like Grey Goose brag about how little their vodka tastes like vodka.
+I don't get it.

 strawberry tequila high noon seltzer